hexinfra/gorox/hemi/README.md

 Processes
 ---------

-A program instance managed by procmgr has two processes: a leader process, and a worker process:
+A Hemi powered program that is managed by procmgr normally has two processes when started - a leader process, and a worker process:

 ```
                   +----------------+         +----------------+ business traffic